Winning Dogs

 Jack proved to be a quality stud dog and has produced Field Trial Champions in Ireland, UK and Denmark.

-FIELD TRIAL WINNER COUNTRYWAYS FALCON
+FIELD TRIAL WINNER

 Field Trial Winner Countryways Falcon performed well during the 2009 trial season.
 He won a high quality All Aged stake first time out with us – on 10th October qualifying him for the 2009 Irish Championship.
 He also came very close to winning the North West Ulster Spaniel Club’s Open qualifying stake at Baronscourt Estate on 15th October 2009 but was just edged into 2nd place.